-Historically, operating systems save data in hierarchical file systems organized in the form of directories, sub-directories and files, or folders, sub-folders, and files depending on the operating system.
+Operating systems have historically stored data in hierarchical file systems that are divided into folders, subfolders, and files, or directories, subdirectories, and files, depending on the operating system.